wogle26/wogle26.github.io/_form-help/index.md

 ---
-layout: single
 title: "Form Help"
+layout: collection
 permalink: /form-help/
-author_profile: false
+lang: en
+alt_url: /ayuda-con-formularios/
+collection: form-help
+entries_layout: list
 ---

-This section will include guides to common USCIS forms and tips on how to complete them correctly.
+This section offers guides on how to find, complete, and submit common immigration forms.
+All information links to official sources and is presented in plain, respectful language.